Functional Programming (H) - Examinable

 There should not be any brackets around the condition

-38. Select which one of the following two let expressions will evaluate to the String
+48. Which one of the following expressions does not evaluate to 42?

 True